Chriz122/AI-Grader/README.md

 - Launches the GUI application (`gui_app.py`)
 - Displays any errors if the environment is not properly set up

-**Note:** Make sure you have completed the installation and API key configuration before running the application.

 ## Customization

 - Edit `knowledge/grading_criteria.md` to adjust scoring details.